How to use RFM segmentation to drive engagement and loyalty

 Once you are done with filtering customers, it’s time to save it to use for your marketing campaigns.
 To do this, click the Save segment button and enter a name depending on the type of users you’re targeting, whether it’s top or churned customers.

-Now you have a customer segment that is constantly updating based on your customer behavior.
+Now you have a customer segment that is constantly updating based on your customer behavior and you can use this segment as a condition for any personalization or marketing task.
 You can always send marketing emails to the people inside that segment by simply choosing the segment from the left sidebar and clicking the Send email to segment button on the top.

 Similarly, you can create and save multiple segments for top customers, top customers about to churn, churned customers, etc. Just keep in mind that every business has its own definition of “top” or “churned,” and you should pick yours too.
 For example, one month of customer inactivity for a shop selling groceries is definitely a sign of churn while it is not the case with a shop selling refrigerators.